citp/privacy-policy-historical/i/id/ide/idealist.org.md

 Telephone: 212-843-3973

-Mail: 121 Avenue of the Americas, Suite 506, New York, NY 10013, United States
+Mail: 302 Fifth Avenue, 11th Floor, New York, NY 10001, United States

 **8   CHANGES TO THIS STATEMENT **